OBenner/data-engineering-interview-questions/dwha.md

 [Table of Contents](#Data-Warehousing-Architecture)

 ## Explain about Molap?
 Classic form of OLAP is known as MOLAP and it is often called as OLAP.
-Simple database structures such as time period, product, location, etc are used.
+Simple database structures such as time period, product, location, etc. are used.
 Functioning of each and every dimension or data structure is defined by one or more hierarchies.

 [Table of Contents](#Data-Warehousing-Architecture)